Third Czechoslovak Republic: 1946

 In the May 1946 election, the KSČ won in the Czech part of the country (40.17%), while the anti-Communist Democratic Party won in Slovakia (62%).
 In sum, however, the KSČ won a plurality of 38 percent of the vote at the Czechoslovak level.
 Beneš continued as president of the republic, and Jan Masaryk, son of the revered founding father, continued as foreign minister.
 Gottwald became prime minister.
-Most important, although the communists held only a minority of portfolios, they were able to gain control over such key ministries as information, internal trade, finance and interior (including the police apparatus).
+Most importantly, although the communists held only a minority of portfolios, they were able to gain control over such key ministries as information, internal trade, finance, and interior (including the police apparatus).
 Through these ministries, the communists were able to suppress noncommunist opposition, place party members in positions of power, and create a solid basis for a takeover attempt.

 1947

 The year that followed was uneventful.
 The KSČ continued to proclaim its national and democratic orientation.
 The turning point came in the summer of 1947.
 In July, the Czechoslovak government, with KSČ approval, accepted an Anglo-French invitation to attend preliminary discussions of the Marshall Plan.
 The Soviet Union responded immediately to the Czechoslovak move to continue the Western alliance: Stalin summoned Gottwald to Moscow.

 Upon his return to Prague, the KSČ reversed its decision.
 In subsequent months, the party demonstrated a significant radicalisation of its tactics.
-The KSČ argued that a reactionary coup was imminent, and that immediate action was necessary to prevent it.
+The KSČ argued that a reactionary coup was imminent and that immediate action was necessary to prevent it.
 Through media and police means, they intensified their activity.
 Originally announced by Gottwald at the KSČ Central Committee meeting in November 1947, news of the "reactionary plot" was disseminated throughout the country by the communist press.

 From June of that year, and especially after the outbreak of the 1947–1948 civil war in Mandatory Palestine in November, Czechoslovakia began to sell arms to the Palestinian Jewish Haganah defense force.
 It was the only foreign state to do so.
 This policy, continued after the declaration of the State of Israel the following year, would play an important role in the victory of the Jewish state in the 1948 Arab–Israeli War.